How to handle faceted navigation for search engines

 Key benefits of using faceted navigation

 Using faceted navigation properly has huge benefits for user experience.
 Because users are able to make their own custom selections with ease, it can make websites much simpler to navigate.
-Faceted navigation offers:
+Faceted navigation offers:- Better conversion rates

 - Easier UX